This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 - Check your blood sugar level right away if you have symptoms of hypoglycemia.
 Hypoglycemia is usually 70 mg/dL or below.
-Ask your healthcare provider what blood sugar level is too low for you.
+Ask your diabetes care team what blood sugar level is too low for you.

 - If your blood sugar level is too low, eat or drink 15 grams of fast-acting carbohydrate.
 Examples of this amount of fast-acting carbohydrate are 4 ounces (½ cup) of fruit juice or 4 ounces of regular soda.
-Other examples are 2 tablespoons of raisins or 3 to 4 glucose tablets.
-Check your blood sugar level 15 minutes later.
-If the level is still low (less than 100 mg/dL), have another 15 grams of carbohydrate.
-When the level returns to 100 mg/dL, eat a snack or meal that contains carbohydrate and protein.
-This will help prevent another drop in blood sugar.
-Always carefully follow your healthcare provider's instructions on how to treat low blood sugar levels.
+Other examples are 2 tablespoons of raisins or 1 tube of glucose gel.

 - Always carry a source of fast-acting carbohydrate.
 If you have symptoms of hypoglycemia and you do not have a blood glucose meter, have a source of fast-acting carbohydrate anyway.
 Avoid carbohydrate foods that are high in fat.
-The fat content may make it take longer to increase your blood sugar level.
-Ask your healthcare provider if you should carry a glucagon kit.
+The fat content may make the carbohydrate take longer to increase your blood sugar level.
+Ask your diabetes care team if you should carry a glucagon kit.
 Glucagon is a medicine that is injected when you develop severe hypoglycemia and become unconscious.
 Check the expiration date every month and replace it before it expires.

 - Teach others how to help you if you have symptoms of hypoglycemia.
 Tell them about the symptoms of hypoglycemia.
 Ask them to give you a source of fast-acting carbohydrate if you cannot get it yourself.
-Ask them to give you a glucagon injection if you have symptoms of hypoglycemia and you become unconscious or have a seizure.
-Ask them to call 911 .
+Ask them to give you a glucagon injection if you have signs of hypoglycemia and you become unconscious or have a seizure.
+Ask them to call the local emergency number (911 in the US) .
 This is an emergency.
 Tell them never to try to make you swallow anything if you faint or have a seizure.

 - Wear medical alert jewelry or carry a card that says you have diabetes.
 Ask where to get these items.

 - Take diabetes medicine as directed.
 Take your medicine at the right time and in the right amount.
-Your healthcare provider may change your blood sugar goals if you get hypoglycemia often.
+Do not double the amount of medicine you take unless instructed by your diabetes care team.

 - Eat regular meals and snacks.
-Talk to your dietitian or healthcare provider about a meal plan that is right for you.
+Talk to your dietitian or diabetes care team about a meal plan that is right for you.
 Do not skip meals.

 - Check your blood sugar level as directed.
-Ask your healthcare provider what your blood sugar levels should be before and after you eat.
+Ask your diabetes care team what your blood sugar levels should be before and after you eat.
 Ask when and how often to check your blood sugar level.
 You may need to check at least 3 times each day.
-Record your blood sugar level results and take the record with you when you see your healthcare provider.
-Your provider may use the record to make changes to your medicine, food, or exercise schedules.
+Record your blood sugar level results and take the record with you when you see your care team.
+Changes may need to be made to your medicine, food, or exercise schedules using the record.